 The first contender — Paul Morphy (unofficial world champion 1858–1860)

+You can’t really talk about who the best chess player in history is without starting with Morphy.
 Most aspiring chess players study Paul Morphy’s games pretty early on, and for good reason: they’re spectacular.
-Morphy didn’t just defeat his opponents, he crushed them — and he did so while creating poetry on the chess board, dazzling opponents with his offensive play and countless piece sacrifices.
+Morphy didn’t just defeat his opponents, he crushed them.
+He created poetry on the chess board, dazzling opponents with his offensive play and countless piece sacrifices.

 Morphy went on to defeat pretty much everyone he encountered, giving numerous simultaneous exhibitions (including blindfold exhibitions, where he would defeat multiple opponents at a time, even giving them a pawn or a piece handicap).